Main Lebanon PM candidate withdraws from consideration

 Khatib said he has been “subjected to an unfair campaign by some biased people” since his name was floated as a candidate two weeks ago.

-Protesters gathered outside parliament after the announcement for scheduled rallies to protest the way the government is being formed.
-Some told local media they will not accept Hariri as prime minister again.
+Protesters gathered outside parliament after the announcement for scheduled rallies to protest the way the government is being formed and the delays in choosing a candidate amid the downward spiral of the economy.
+They were quick to denounce Hariri's possible return as a contender for the job.

-“The prime minister should be for the Lebanese.
-Not for the Sunnis," one protester told the private al-Jadeed TV.
+“We want an independent head of government,” said Layal Siblani, one of hundreds of protesters gathered outside parliament.
+“Hariri is no exception.
+He is one of the pillars of this authority, he and his family. ...
+They should not portray him as our savior because he has good international contacts."

+Siblani also protested the role of the religious authority in naming or supporting a candidate.
+“The head of the government is for all people.
+We should all know that and that there is no room for religious authorities to interfere.”

+Security forces prevented the protesters from marching to Hariri's office, tightening roadblocks and scuffling with some who tried to push their way out of a cordon.
+Heavy rains didn't stop dozens of protesters from reaching the outside of Hariri's office chanting: “You will not come back, Hariri,” and “Revolution.”

-Lebanon's national unity government was headed by Hariri, a Sunni Muslim backed by the West, but was dominated by the Iranian-backed Hezbollah group and its allies, including the party of President Michel Aoun.
+Lebanon's national unity government was headed by Hariri, backed by the West, but was dominated by the Iranian-backed Hezbollah group and its allies, including the party of President Michel Aoun.

 Aoun is expected to meet with parliamentary blocks on Monday for consultation over the name of the new prime minister.
 It is not clear whether the consultation will still go ahead.